shezadt/utile/README.md

 # utile
-An R package to facilitate analysis
+A set of personal functions to ease analysis in R.

+## Analysis

+## Visualisation